 Mr. Freeman has worked with numerous composting and other organics waste management facilities in achieving permitting, compliance and transaction objectives.
 He also has served as outside counsel to the U.S. Composting Council (USCC), where he was instrumental in developing the certification programs underlying the “compostable” logo found on many consumer plastic products today, and the “Seal of Testing Assurance” logo for compost products.

-Mr. Freeman has been selected to the Connecticut Super Lawyers list from 2006 to 2010 and from 2013 to 2017.
-He has also been listed in The Best Lawyers in America© in the area of Environmental Law since 2006, and in the area of Litigation - Environmental since 2011.
+Mr. Freeman has been listed in The Best Lawyers in America© in the area of Environmental Law since 2006, and in the area of Litigation - Environmental since 2011.
 Before joining the firm, Mr. Freeman clerked for Judge Albert J. Engel, Jr. of the U.S. Court of Appeals for the Sixth Circuit.